therealozp/class-notes/economics of business strategy/horizontal boundaries of a firm.md

 spreading advertising/branding costs over a large number of different products.
 #### q7
 pecuniary (purchasing) economies of scale are when big firms get discount on larger amount of inputs. as you expand output, the input costs go down.

+so, a valid strategy can be to expand production to take advantage of purchasing economies of scale can add to outputs.

 the MES is **not** affected by the pecuniary economies of scale. however, due to the PES, we might even achieve an even lower long run average cost.
 #### q8